taf-society/forecasting_with_adam/README.md

-# forecasting_with_adam
+# Forecasting and Analytics with ADAM.

-The presentation materials from the Forecasting &amp; Analytics with ADAM meeting on September 14, 2022, can be found in this repository.
+This repository contains the presentation materials from the Forecasting & Analytics with ADAM session on September 14, 2022.
 Presented by Ivan Svetunkov.